LeonQ8/WhatHaveYouDone/README.md

 # DailyFocus

 DailyFocus is a minimalistic daily journal and TODO tracker designed to help you build consistent habits without leaving your browser.
-All notes and tasks stay on your device thanks to `localStorage` persistence and optional password locking.
+All notes and tasks stay on your device thanks to `localStorage` persistence.

 ## Features